Booth notebook

 Why it fits

-Half Nelson (From The Album Workin' With The Miles Davis Quintet) by Miles Davis off INTEGRAL MILES DAVIS 1951-1956 (2024) lifts the pressure after I Don't Wanna Be Kissed (By Anyone But You) [piano take 4] by Miles Davis & Gil Evans off The Complete Columbia Studio Recordings, Disc 5 (1957) without snapping the thread.
+Will You Still Be Mine ?
+(From The Album The Musings Of Miles Davis) by Miles Davis off INTEGRAL MILES DAVIS 1951-1956 (2024) cools the temperature after The Theme (Take 2) by The Miles Davis Quintet off Workin' With The Miles Davis Quintet (1959) and lets the turn breathe.
 Reach for it when the set needs lift, conversation between parts, and something that can move without turning blunt.
+It leaves The Sidewinder by Lee Morgan off The Sidewinder (1964) a clean lane instead of boxing the handoff in.

 Track context